Brighton Dam Azalea Garden

 We have a few deciduous varieties planted near the main entrance to the gardens.
 These plants are upright and tall, with very large flowers and a very striking range of colors from yellow orange to orange red.
 They are midseason bloomers.

 Check out the Azalea Society of America web page at www.azaleas.org.
 Another good source for information about azaleas can be found at www.theazaleaworks.com.
-A broader source of information that includes rhododendrons as well as azaleas can be found at the American Rhododendron Society web site at www.rhododendron.org or at the Rhododendron Species Foundation web site at www.rhodygarden.org/index.html.
+A broader source of information that includes rhododendrons as well as azaleas can be found at the American Rhododendron Society web site at www.rhododendron.org.